 An ESD is a procedure to remove tumors in your digestive tract.
 Your digestive tract is made up of your esophagus (food pipe), stomach, small intestine, large intestine (colon), and rectum.

 Your ESD will be done while you have an endoscopy.
-This means that your doctor will use a flexible tube called an endoscope to see inside your esophagus, stomach, and small intestine and remove the tumors you have (see Figure 1).
+This means that your healthcare provider will use a flexible tube called an endoscope to see inside your esophagus, stomach, and small intestine and remove the tumors you have (see Figure 1).

 Your healthcare provider will talk with you about what to expect and how to get ready for your ESD.
 Follow these instructions carefully.Back to top